The Dagda: Mythology

 It has been suggested that this tale represents the winter solstice illumination of Newgrange at Brú na Bóinne, during which the sunbeam (the Dagda) enters the inner chamber (the womb of Boann) when the sun's path stands still.
 The word solstice (Irish grianstad) means sun-standstill.
 The conception of Aengus may represent the 'rebirth' of the sun at the winter solstice, him taking over the Brú from an older god representing the growing sun taking over from the waning sun.

-In Tochmarc Étaíne, Dagda and Bóand help Aengus search for his love.
+The Tochmarc Étaíne, tells the story of how Bóand conceives Aengus by the Dagda.
+In the Aislinge Oengusso or Dream of Aengus the Dagda and Boand help Aengus to find a mysterious woman who he has fallen in love with in his dreams.

 In a poem about Mag Muirthemne, the Dagda banishes an octopus with his "mace of wrath" using the following words: "Turn thy hollow head!
 Turn thy ravening body!
 Turn thy resorbent forehead!
 Avaunt!
 Begone!", the sea receded with the creature and the plain of Mag Muirthemne was left behind.

 In the Dindsenchas the Dagda is described as swift with a poison draught and as a justly dealing lord.
 He is also called a King of Erin with hosts of hostages, a noble, slender prince, and the father of Cermait, Aengus, and Aed.

 He is credited with a seventy- or eighty-year reign (depending on source) over the Tuatha Dé Danann, before dying at Brú na Bóinne, finally succumbing to a wound inflicted by Cethlenn during the battle of Mag Tuired.